iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 Some important points to note:

 1. Define class member variable here.
-The left side of the semicolon is variable's name, and the right side is his initial value.
+The left side of the semicolon is variable's name, and the right side is its initial value.
 2. Schedules the "update" method
 3. In this game, we use Chipmunk2D physics engine.
 Here are two sets of JSB APIs of Chipmunk.
-One is object-oriented, another is process-oriented. we just use the **object-oriented** one, which use more friendly.
+One is object-oriented, another is process-oriented.
+We just use the **object-oriented** one, which is more friendly.
 4. **new cp.Space()** is the object-oriented API to create a Chipmunk physics world.
 Corresponding process-oriented API is cp.spaceNew().
 5. Set the gravity of physics world. cp.v() is equal to cc.p().
-6. In parkour game the runner will running on the ground.
-The chipmunk way to make a ground is use static shape.
+6. In parkour game the runner will run on the ground.
+The chipmunk way to make a ground is using static shape.
 New a SegmentShape from the static body of the space, and then add it to the space.
 7. update() will be called on every frame.
-We need call chipmunk step here to make physics world work.
+We need to call chipmunk step here to make physics world work.

 The global variable g_groundHight is defined in file "Utils.js".

     var g_groundHight = 50;

-To load the PlayScene, we need go back to "MainScene.js", add the following in the top of the file.
+To load the PlayScene, we need to go back to "MainScene.js", add the following in the top of the file.

     require("Utils.js");
     require("PlayScene.js");